-EDUC447 Observation and Supervised Teaching in the Elementary School.
-Clinical experiences in the public schools for teacher licensure candidates.
-Concurrent enrollment with EDUC440.
-Prerequisites: Unconditional admission into student teaching.
-Credit 12 hours.
 EDUC448 Observation and Supervised Teaching in the Middle School.
 Clinical experiences in the public schools for teacher licensure candidates.
 Concurrent with EDUC440.
 Prerequisites: Unconditional admission into student teaching.
 Credit 12 hours.
 EDUC449 Observation and Supervised Teaching in the Secondary School.
 Clinical experiences in the public schools for teacher licensure candidates.
 Concurrent enrollment with EDUC440.
 Prerequisites: Unconditional admission into student teaching.
 Credit 12 hours.

 EDUC459 Restricted Licensure Program Practicum.
-This course provides restricted licensure students with supervised practica throughout the teacher education program until they obtain their initial license.
-Restricted licensure students are required to enroll in the practicum fall and spring semesters until the initial license is granted.
+This course provides restricted licensure learners with supervised practica throughout the teacher education program until they obtain their initial license.
+Restricted licensure learners are required to enroll in the practicum fall and spring semesters until the initial license is granted.
 Credit 1 hour.
 May be repeated for credit six times.